-- A CEF into an ETF: - An ETF into a CEF.
+• A CEF into an ETF;

+• An ETF into a CEF.

-The Listed Issuer should consider whether such reclassification will trigger a requirement under Canadian securities legislation to seek security holder approval, including in the case of an Investment Fund, whether the reclassification will result in a fundamental change to the investment objective of the Investment Fund.
+The Listed Issuer should consider whether such reclassification will trigger a requirement under Canadian securities legislation to seek security holder approval, including.
+In the case of an Investment Fund, the Listed Issuer should consider whether the reclassification will result in a fundamental change to the investment objective of the Investment Fund, or such other change requiring securityholder approval under Part 5 of National Instrument 81-102.

-- (2) To give effect to a security restructuring, the Listed Issuer must File the following documentation at least seven trading days prior to the Effective Date: - (a) a Notice of Security Restructuring (Form 19) which shall specify the Effective Date and the date that the Certificate of Amendment or equivalent giving effect to the reclassification will be filed; - (b) a certified copy of the minutes of the security holder meeting approving the reclassification:
+- (2) To give effect to a security restructuring, the Listed Issuer must File the following documentation at least seven trading days prior to the Effective Date: - (a) a Notice of Security Restructuring (Form 19) which shall specify the Effective Date and the date that the Certificate of Amendment or equivalentconstating document giving effect to the reclassification will be filed; - (b) a certified copy of the minutes of the security holder meeting approving the reclassification, if applicable; - (c) an opinion of counsel that all necessary steps have been taken to effect the reclassification, and that the new securities are or will be duly authorized and are or will be fully-paid and non-assessable (or equivalent in the case of non-corporate issuers);), if applicable; - (d) confirmation of the new CUSIP number(s); - (e)(d) a definitive specimen of the new security certificate or a global certificate representing all the outstanding securities of the class or series of securities to be reclassified, as), if applicable; and

-- (c) an opinion of counsel that all necessary steps have been taken to effect the reclassification, and that the new securities are or will be duly authorized and are or will be fully-paid and non-assessable (or equivalent in the case of non-corporate issuers); - (d) confirmation of the new CUSIP number(s); - (e) a definitive specimen of the new security certificate or a global certificate representing all the outstanding securities of the class or series of securities to be reclassified, as applicable; and - (f) a copy of the letter of transmittal for the reclassification, if applicable. - (3) A Listed Issuer that effects a reclassification must ensure that the Certificate of Amendment (or equivalent) giving effect to the reclassification is filed and effective as of the commencement of trading on the Effective Date, and must File, no later than the Effective Date, a copy of the Certificate of Amendment (or equivalent) giving effect to the reclassification. - (4) The securities will begin trading on a post-reclassification basis two or three trading days following the Filing of all required documents, or as otherwise provided by the Exchange. - (5) The Exchange may assign a new stock symbol to the new securities.
+(f)(e) a copy of the letter of transmittal for the reclassification, if applicable.

+- (3) A Listed Issuer that effects a reclassification must ensure that the Certificate of Amendment (or equivalent)constating document giving effect to the reclassification is filed and effective as of the commencement of trading on the Effective Date, and must File, no later than the Effective Date, a copy of the Certificate of Amendment (or equivalent)constating document giving effect to the reclassification. - (4) The securities will begin trading on a post-reclassification basis two or three trading days following the Filing of all required documents, or as otherwise provided by the Exchange. - (5) The Exchange may assign a new stock symbol to the new securities.
 The Listed Issuer should submit any requests in this regard in advance of the restructuring becoming effective.